FEM.Geometry package

 Calculates the nodes of the geometry regions

-Generate a list of border conditions from specified border.
+Generate a list of boundary conditions from specified boundary.

 Parameters: